hrtovey/heather-website/src/post/2021-08-27_9-resources-to-learn-frontend-development.md

 You will get stuck and it will feel hard.
 We have all been there.
 But pushing through to a breakthrough is when you truly learn something that will stay with you.

 Having said that, coming up with ideas for projects can be incredibly difficult.
-You want a project that is challenging enough so that you're learning, but not so difficult that give up and walk away.
+You want a project that is challenging enough so that you're learning, but not so difficult that you give up and walk away.
 You want projects that could be good portfolio pieces too.

-So here a few ideas to get you started.
+So here are a few ideas to get you started.
 Choose something that you're excited about!

 ### JavaScript 30

-Wes Bos takes you through building 30 things in 30 days with 30 tutorials.
+In JavaScript 30, Wes Bos takes you through [building 30 things in 30 days with 30 tutorials](https://javascript30.com/).

 This can be a super fun way to practice JavaScript and come out with some projects on your portfolio.